Environmental Studies (ENVS)

 Common Area: Historical Studies

 This course addresses water both across the globe and through time.
 In it we will examine human interactions with water, consider how humans approach different types of water resources, and explore human impacts on waterscapes.
 We will see how human ingenuity is utilized to exploit this vital necessity, but also how human intervention can be destructive.
-This course includes mandatory Community Based Learning (CBL) projects.
+This course includes a Community-Based Learning (CBL) placement with focus on the natural world in order to help us find hope and joy through interaction with the environment and through addressing environmental issues.

 GPA units: 1